At ClickUp, we’re all about processes and productivity.

 Here’s one I created for this:

-To make it even easier, you can save task templates as project management templates and then reload them when you are ready to use them for your next project.
+To make it even easier, you can save checklist templates as project management templates and then reload them when you are ready to use them for your next project.

 ClickUp makes project planning simpler and more productive for PMs.